MathClubISIB/mathclubisib.github.io/content/past_activities/wrp/winter_2022.md

     - Cards, Decks and Hands
     - Using generating functions to find out some properties of partitions of n, determining which permutations can be \\(k^\textsf{th}\\) powers of other permutations etc.

-The following people, apart from the group leader(s), have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.
+The following people, apart from the group leaders, have completed the reading project by going through, in detail, all the assigned parts and participating in the discussions.

+- Anshuman Agrawal (B1)
+- Dhruba Sarkar (B1)
+- Nikhil Nagaria (B1)

 The project is officially completed.